 Special damages – Future losses

-You will be entitled, in addition, to claim for any future financial losses that you are likely to incur as a result of the medical negligence.
+You will be entitled, in addition, to claim for any future financial losses that you are likely to incur as a result of the clinical negligence.
 This can include future loss of earnings, loss of pension rights, care costs, aids and equipment, transport costs, the cost of private medical treatment, the cost of physiotherapy, accommodation expenses just to give a few examples.
 Where needs are complex it will be necessary to instruct experts to carry out a formal assessment and provide costings.

 In catastrophic injury cases where future losses are likely to be significant then the Court may insist that some of the future losses should be paid in the form of annual or other periodic payments rather than a single lump sum to ensure the money does not run out.